🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Days 7–8

 Seville.
 AVE Madrid–Seville (2.5hrs).
 Day 7: Real Alcázar (9:30am — pre-booked), Barrio Santa Cruz.
-Day 8: Seville Cathedral and Giralda, a sherry lunch in Triana (the neighbourhood across the Guadalquivir — the home of ceramics, flamenco, and the finest vermouth bars in Seville).
-Evening flamenco at Casa de la Memoria.
+Day 8: Seville Cathedral and Giralda, a sherry lunch in Triana, flamenco at Casa de la Memoria.

 Day 9

 Córdoba.
 AVE Seville–Córdoba (45min).
-The Mezquita-Catedral (free at 8:30am Sunday or EUR 13 otherwise).
+The Mezquita-Catedral (free 8:30am Sunday or EUR 13).
 The Judería.
-The Patio Festival (if May).
 Return Seville or continue south.

 Days 10–12

 Granada.
 Bus or train from Córdoba (2hrs).
 Day 10: The Alhambra (PRE-BOOKED — morning session).
 Generalife afternoon.
-Day 11: Albaicín, Mirador de San Nicolás sunset, free tapas circuit.
-Day 12: Capilla Real, day drive to the Pueblos Blancos (Ronda or Úbeda — the finest Renaissance town in Andalusia, UNESCO).
+Day 11: Albaicín, Mirador de San Nicolás sunset, free tapas.
+Day 12: Capilla Real, day drive to the Pueblos Blancos (Ronda or Úbeda).

 Days 13–14

 Málaga & Costa de la Luz.
-Day 13: Málaga Picasso Museum (birthplace and finest collection), the Málaga Alcazaba.
-Day 14: Costa de la Luz (Cádiz — the oldest continuously inhabited city in the Western world, its white baroque old city on a sea-surrounded peninsula) or the drive west to Jerez for one final fino sherry before departure from AGP or SVQ.
+Day 13: Málaga Picasso Museum, the Alcazaba.
+Day 14: Cádiz (the oldest continuously inhabited city in the Western world) or a final fino in Jerez before departure from AGP or SVQ.

 Book This Itinerary →